Safe Disposal of Unwanted / Unused Medications

 The DEA (US Drug Enforcement Agency) holds drug takeback events nationwide to collect unwanted medications.
 However, these events are currently just held once a year.
 More information about this program can be found on the DEA website.

-There are many locations that are authorized to collect unused medicines, and that provide dropboxes just for that purpose.
+Many locations can collect unused medicines and provide drop boxes for that purpose.
 Several ways to find these locations:

 - Many police stations use MedReturn dropboxes.
 You can search for the nearest location on the MedReturn site or call your local police station for more information.

-Note that these dropboxes do NOT accept “sharps” – needles, razor blades and the like – and some may not accept liquid medications.
+Note that these dropboxes do NOT accept “sharps” – needles, razor blades, and the like – and some may not take liquid medications.

 Household Disposal

-It’s always recommended to bring unused medications to an authorized dropbox if possible.
-However, if there are no authorized collectors near you or you are unable to travel to the nearest one, you can dispose of unused medicines at home as long as you take the proper precautions.
+Bringing unused medications to an authorized Dropbox is always recommended if possible.
+However, if there are no authorized collectors near you or you cannot travel to the nearest one, you can dispose of unused medicines at home as long as you take the proper precautions.
 The EPA recommends the following steps:

 - Remove the medications from their original containers

-- Mix with a noxious substance like cat litter or used coffee grounds
+- Mix with a toxic substance like cat litter or used coffee grounds

 - Remove any personal information – name, phone, prescription number, name of the medication – from the labels on the original containers by writing over them with a permanent marker.
-Put them in the container with the drug mixture.
+Please put them in the container with the drug mixture.

 - You can now safely dispose of the container in the trash